 - Grab the pulley, and walk back until the weight comes off the weight stack to have immediate resistance.

-- Bend over so that your upper body is level with the floor and your head is directly facing the pulley system.
+- Bend over so that your upper body is level with the floor and your head directly faces the pulley system.

 - After establishing your bent position, extend your arm and begin performing the exercise.

-- Pull the cable towards your chest and maintain the underhand position while doing so.
+- Pull the cable towards your chest and maintain the underhand position.

 - Repeated this process for the number of reps prescribed.